calistasalsabila/Programming-Language/C/material/02_VariableAndDataTypes.md

 - **Data types define what kind of data a variable can hold**
 - **Format specifiers are used in `printf()` and `scanf()` to specify data types**
 - **Command line arguments allow passing input during execution**

+> 📚 This is part of the C chapter.